grayj/go-json-rest-middleware-tokenauth/README.md

 Token Auth relies on server-side storage of valid tokens, which means that token invalidation is as simple as issuing a DELETE query.
 And it is the antethesis of clever.
 You issue a long random ID, it maps to a known user.
 When a user provides the long random ID, you look it up to find out which user they are.
 Done.

+**Token Auth vs. OAuth / OAuth 2**

+OAuth is more full-featured than Token Auth, but also more complex on both the server and client sides.
+Token Auth should be thought of as "just enough complexity to secure the requests."

+In general, prefer Token Auth to secure requests from your own app, and OAuth to secure public APIs which need to have more precise and consistent behavior.
+Requests in transit should be equally secure in either case (provided you use HTTPS!).
+The main difference is complexity and how the credentials behave over their lifecycle.

+### Why don't we use HMAC signing?

+If you want features like signed tokens, those can be implemented on top of the base Token Auth.
+However, this just creates a longer random number for an attacker to guess (or intercept).
+You can verify mathematically that you signed it...but you could already verify that you issued an unsigned token by looking up the answer, and 256-bit random IDs are already long enough to be [considered secure](https://gist.github.com/tqbf/be58d2d39690c3b366ad).
+For reference, they're enough to leave more than 10^67 addresses for every person on Earth.
+You won't have enough users to put a dent in that.

+Similarly, we could sign requests, but it would be kind of pointless when we're transmitting the signing key along with the request.
+All it would prove is that the user's computer is capable of executing mathematical algorithms and getting a consistent answer.
+The alternative factoring here would be to sign the request and not transmit the token, which is a potentially valid choice.
+But then we'd need to have assertion of identity, and signing/unsigning complexity, and that's not the series of choices that Token Auth has made.

+Token Auth is the "don't be clever" solution to user identity.
+Use HTTPS and 256-bit tokens.
+More security holes are caused by trying to be clever or by failing to cover the basics than by anything else.

 ### Installation

 You can do the usual: